DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/2022-06-28-recording-a-decision.md

 &nbsp;

-### Added a record the decision link to the projects list.
+### Added a record the decision link to the projects list

 We will test in user research whether users click the link here or on an individual project page.
 For example, St Wilfrid’s Primary School.